Typography

 Theming

 MCSS is available in two typographically different themes.
+Add the data-theme

-• Georgia on my mind: Typeset primarily using Georgia with generous spacing.
+- Georgia: Typeset primarily using Georgia with generous spacing.

-• Verdana mania: Typeset primarily using Verdana with compact spacing.
+- Verdana: Typeset primarily using Verdana with compact spacing.

 Elements

 With MCSS, some of the most common HTML elements are styled and can be used without any classes.
 Here is a demo of all available elements.
-To use each element, simply inpsect in your browser and copy the HTML.
+To use each element, simply inspect in your browser and copy the HTML.

 Inline Text